Dispatch's Second Chance (and The Game Awards Predictions)

 Not that it isn't funny.
 It is funny.

-When I think of comedy, probably something closer to like a Harley Quinn, the comic, the animated show.
+It's not the the when I think of comedy, probably something closer to like a Harley Quinn, the com the animated show.
 It's not like joke, joke, joke, joke, joke, joke.

 It's